ppatriotis/glenlivet/README.md

 ## Philosophy

-Glenlivet focused on reusability and flexibility.
-Its job is to make it as easy as possible to write and implement plugins.
+Glenlivet's job is to make it as easy as possible to write and implement plugins.
+Similar to [Grunt](https://github.com/gruntjs/grunt), but for writing apps.

 ## How It's Used